Carbon Stars as Standard Candles: An Empirical Test for the Reddening, Metallicity, and Age Sensitivity of the J-region Asymptotic Giant Branch (JAGB) Method: JAGB Measurements in M31

 For the metallicity analysis, we used the stellar metallicity [M/H] map of M31's disk from \cite{2015AJ....150..189G} (hereafter \citetalias{2015AJ....150..189G})\footnote{Kindly provided to us by Dylan Gregersen and Anil Seth.}, which was calculated by fitting the red giant branch population with the Padova isochrones from \cite{2012MNRAS.427..127B}.
 While these metallicity estimates are for an older (RGB stars) population than the intermediate-aged population (AGB stars) relevant here, the \citetalias{2015AJ....150..189G} metallicity gradient was found to be consistent with gradients probing the metallicities of younger populations, indicating the M31 metallicity gradient is stable over long timescales \citep{2019ApJ...879..109B}.
 For example, several studies on M31 have found that the \citetalias{2015AJ....150..189G} [M/H] metallicities are significantly anticorrelated with the ratio of C-type AGB stars to M-type AGB stars (C/M) in the NE disk of M31, a ratio that has long been established as a robust probe of AGB star metallicities \citep{2015ApJ...810...60H, 2019ApJ...879..109B}.
 This trend occurs because (1) AGB stars formed in higher metallicity regions have more free oxygen molecules in their atmospheres which preferentially binds with the carbon to form CO, thereby preventing the carbon enhancement of the star's atmosphere, and (2) the lower efficiency of the third-dredge in higher-metallicity environments lowers the amount of carbon transported to the surface \citep{2002PASA...19..515K}.
 The \citetalias{2015AJ....150..189G} metallacities have also been found to significantly correlate with oxygen abundances [O/H] in HII regions from \cite{2012MNRAS.427.1463Z}, which probe the metallicity of present-day star-forming regions and younger stellar populations \citep{2015ApJ...810...60H}.
 Therefore, we found the [M/H] ratio to be a robust probe of the effect of \textit{relative} metallicity on the JAGB stars, due to its consistent agreement with metallicity probes of younger populations.

 To quantify the average metallicity affecting the JAGB stars, we first matched every JAGB star to the closest pixel in the \citetalias{2015AJ....150..189G} map.
 We then averaged the [M/H] for all the stars in that region.
-A comparison is shown in Figure \ref{fig:metalplot} between the mode, skewness, and scatter of each region's luminosity function vs. the average metallicity of that region.
-In the following section, we discuss the implications of our results compared to theoretical predictions.
+A comparison is shown in Figure \ref{fig:metalplot} between the mode, skewness, and median absolute deviation of each region's luminosity function vs. the average metallicity of that region.